canonical/cos-lite-bundle/README.md

 ## The Vision

-LMA Light is going to be the go-to solution for monitoring Canonical appliance when the end user does not already have an established observability stack.
+LMA Light is going to be the go-to solution for monitoring Canonical appliances when the end user does not already have an established observability stack.
 LMA Light is designed for:

 * Best-in-class monitoring of software [charmed with Juju](https://juju.is)